The Best Online LPN-to-RN programs of 2025

 GPA Requirement

-Paying for Online LPN-to-RN Bridge Programs
+Paying for Your Online LPN-to-RN Program

-You may also apply for school-sponsored or privately funded scholarships and grants, some of which assist specific populations, such as first-generation students, adult learners, or members of underrepresented cultural or racial groups.
-Federal and state governments sponsor loan forgiveness or repayment programs for nurses interested in working in high-need areas.
-Find out if your employer offers tuition reimbursement programs.
+You can also apply for school-sponsored or privately funded scholarships and grants, some of which assist specific populations, such as first-generation students, adult learners, and members of underrepresented groups.

 What Can You Do With an ADN or BSN Degree?